-Consumer law requires applicants to have the chance to change their replies once during the 14 day period after they have replied to their offers.
+For reasons related to consumer law, applicants have the chance to change their replies once during the 14 day period after they have replied to their offers.

 If 14 calendar days have elapsed since an applicant's initial or subsequent reply changes were recorded, they need to contact the providers they want to move from and to, to ask for permission to change their replies.
 They should also contact the Customer Experience Centre to advise them of their intention.
 You need to contact the HEP Team so that your agreement (permission) to change the reply can be recorded.
 Changes to replies will only be made once the HEP Team has received permissions from all affected providers.